george-hawkins/avahi-aliases-notes/README.md

 The [`avahi-alias.service`](avahi-alias.service) at just ten lines hardly seems to warrant a license, but as I was asked about [this](https://github.com/george-hawkins/avahi-aliases-notes/issues/1) I've included a [`LICENSE`](LICENSE.txt) file here and release the service file under the version 2 Apache license.

 The [Python script](avahi-alias), that does the real work, was written by Damjan Georgievski and contributed to the Avahi wiki in 2006.
-There is no statement there as to any specific license and it has been incorporated into many projects (see later) that have been released under various different licenses.
-I've emailed Damjan about this.
+I wrote Damjan and he replied (see [`gdamjan-email.txt`](gdamjan-email.txt)) saying that he considered this script to be public domain.

 Alternative projects
 --------------------